 The question isn’t how we can help teachers avoid practice shock.
 Instead, preparation programs can work to turn practice shock from a place of disillusionment to a place a transformation, a place where new teachers have the skills and knowledge to confront their disequilibrium, understand it, and use it as a catalyst for growth.

-Delamarter, J., and Lillejord, J. (2015).
+- Lillejord, J. & Delamarter, J. (2015).
 Using a CORE Cohort Model to Close the Achievement Gap for Underserved Ninth Grade Students.
-Washington State Kappan.
-In Press.
+Washington State Kappan, 9(1), 23-29.